Calvin Griffith Statue Removed By Minnesota Twins Over Racist Comments

-The Minnesota Twins announced on Friday they are removing a statue of the team’s founder.
-The statue of Calvin Griffith is coming down, according to ESPN because of comments the former owner made after the Twins moved from Washington to Minnesota and changed their name from the Washington Senators.
+The Minnesota Twins announced on Friday they were removing a statue of the team’s founder.
+The statue of Calvin Griffith is coming down, according to ESPN, because of comments the former owner made after the Twins moved from Washington to Minnesota and changed their name from the Washington Senators.
 Griffith moved the franchise just before the 1961 season and remained the owner until 1984.
 He died at the age of 87 in 1999.

 Hailed as the man who brought championships to the Twin Cities, his legacy was marred by comments he made in 1978 during a speaking engagement.